CloudSlang/docs/tutorial/01_lesson.rst

 -----------------

-Because proper indentation is so important in YAML, take care to indent pasted code examples to their proper indentation levels.
+Because proper indentation is so important in YAML, take care to indent pasted code examples to their **proper indentation levels**.
+If you are unsure what the indentation level is for a particular code snippet, you can take a look at where it fits into the rest of the code in the **New Code - Complete** section at the bottom of each lesson.

 Prerequisites
 -------------